 For the Palo Verde National Park boat tour, definitely your camera!
 DSLR would be perfect for this trip to capture those great shots and bring the telephoto zoom lens.
 A light jacket (during rainy season in case), binoculars if you have one to get a close up view, a wildlife field guide if you want, sunscreen and bug repellent.

 The best time to go to Palo Verde National Park is during summer (December – April).
 This is because all the migratory birds are in Costa Rica so you will see way more birds.
-If you visit after May, you won’t see as many birds but you can see baby reptiles like we did.
+If you visit after May, you won’t see as many birds but you can see baby reptiles.

 The Tempisque Valley and river is also home to the largest bird in Costa Rica, the jabiru.
 There are only around 75 left in the country and we were able to see a family at the El Viejo wetlands.
 So if you are an avid birdwatcher, Palo Verde is a place you must visit in Costa Rica!